 TIP 4: EAT WELL

 Believe it or not, studies show that eating foods high in Vitamins C and E as well as Zinc can help slow or prevent the progression of symptoms of macular degeneration.
 Lutein and zeaxanthin are antioxidants that can actually do the same.
 For some Vitamin E, almonds and sunflower seeds are a good source.
 Broccoli and strawberries are good for some Vitamin C. Spinach, ever the nutritional heavy hitter, is packed with everything above; leafy greens use lutein and zeaxanthin to absorb excess sunlight during photosynthesis.
 And guess where else you can find these two impossible-to-say carotenoids?
-That’s right—your macula!
+That’s right—absorbing excess light in your macula!
 So, when you’re eating healthy, you’re contributing to the overall health of your body, including your eyes.

 TIP 5: DRINK A BUNCH

 OF WATER!
 We all know we have to drink water.
-It’s easy to forget to do so water when you’re out having fun, but hydration is real important for your overall health.
+It’s easy to forget to do so when you’re out having fun, but hydration is real important for your overall health.
 In terms of eye health, when your body is dehydrated, it doesn’t produce as many tears.
 This can lead to dry eye symptoms and overall scratchy, uncomfortable eyes.
 Drinking water is one good way to keep your body and eyes healthy overall.

 So there you have it.
 These are just a few quick tips to help you keep your eyes running smooth in the sun and heat.
 Here’s to a good summer, folks.
 If you’ve got any good summer eyecare tips or any tasty, nutritious recipes—and especially the recipes!—let us know!